widjaja0/cse15l-lab-report/week3 - lab2/week-3-lab-report-2.md

 ```
 <br>

-## Two screenshots using "/add-message":
+## Three screenshots using "/add-message" (Third screenshot is the fix from the last submission):
 **Screenshot 1:** <br>
 ![/add-message 1](image-4.png)